Transcript

 00:01:43 Click on it, and it'll expand.

-00:01:45 Here you can find different sections.
+00:01:45 Here, you can find different sections.

 00:01:48 All includes everything Tailwind generates, including default styles and theme-based utilities.

-00:01:55 Next, there's theme, which contains the Tailwind CSS built-in theme variables like colors, spacing, and more.
+00:01:55 Next, there's theme which contains the Tailwind CSS built-in theme variables like colors, spacing, and more.

-00:02:03 There's base, which includes global styles like removing default margins from the body element.
+00:02:03 There's base which includes global styles like removing default margins from the body element.

-00:02:08 And then there's the custom component styles.
+00:02:08 And then there is the custom component styles.

 00:02:11 I'll teach you how that works later.

-00:02:12 And finally, the most important part, which are the utilities.
+00:02:13 Finally, the most important part, which are the utilities.

 00:02:33 looks like when converted to plain CSS.

-00:02:35 empty2 applies a margin-top where they calculate some kind of a spacing here.
+00:02:35 empty2 applies a margin top where they calculate some kind of a spacing here.

 00:02:40 This is super nice because they're using CSS variables to make the whole system super modular.